nuejs/nue/packages/nuejs.org/docs/tags.md

 [.options]
   #### [image] options

-  `alt` is an alternate text for the image
+  `alt` is an alternate text for the image.

-  `src` image source
+  `src` image source.

-  `caption` image caption
+  `caption` image caption.

-  `href` a link URL for the image
+  `href` a URL link to the image.

-  `srcset` defines a set of responsive images for the browser to choose from
+  `srcset` defines a set of responsive images for the browser to choose from.

   `sizes` defines screen widths to indicate what image size would be best to choose from the srcset.

   `large` the large version of the image. the large image can have a different aspect ratio than the small one, which is the difference between art direction and responsitivity.

-  `small` the small version of the image
+  `small` the small version of the image.

   `offset` the screen size when small turns to large.
 The default value is 750 (px).

-  `width` the image width
+  `width` the image width.